greghendershott/pdb/README.md

-This is WIP exploring the idea of populating a sqlite database of defintions and uses discovered from running drracket/check-syntax.
+This is WIP exploring the idea of populating a sqlite database of definitions and uses discovered from running drracket/check-syntax.

 The main motivation is to support **multi-file** flavors of things like "find references" and "rename".